-When you first start a blog and you’re slowly building your audience and your traffic, your site’s uptime/availability is not something that you often think about.
-When your audience is still small and your blog is down for one or two or even ten hours it really doesn’t matter that much, as the potential number of people who might have tried to visit and failed is small, and most of them at that point are friends or are somehow connected to you and will likely come back again.
+When you first start a blog and you’re slowly building your audience and your traffic, your site’s uptime/availability is not something that you think about often.
+When your audience is still small and your blog is down for one or two or even ten hours it really doesn’t matter that much, as the potential number of people who may have tried to visit it and failed is small, and most of them at that point are friends or are somehow connected to you and will likely come back again.

 I also noticed that the net effect of this was that I was becoming a bit paranoid; if my traffic seemed lower than it usually is I immediately wondered if me site had been down.
 I started looking for a resource that would monitor my site for downtimes and inform me automatically so I didn’t have to spend time wondering about it.
 This is when I found Montastic.